-If you are looking for a job or want to communicate with those you do not know or have not met, how you approach and address them via e-mail can make all the difference in the world how you will be perceived.
+If you are job hunting or want to communicate with those you do not know or have not met, addressing is very important.
+How you approach and address contacts you don’t know via email can make all the difference in how you will be perceived.

-This all depends on your relationship and how well you know the person, if the e-mail is business or personal, as well as the situation at hand.
+This all depends on your relationship and how well you know the person.
+Is the email personal or for business as well as the situation at hand.

-If you do not know them very well or at all, always use the highest level of formality Mr., Mrs., Ms., Dr., etc. to start.
+If you do not know the contact very well or at all, always use the highest level of formality, Mr., Mrs., Ms., Dr., etc., to start.
 Especially in business, you don’t want to get too informal too soon.
-Formalities are in place for reason as they reflect courtesy and respect for the other side.
-You will be able to tell when the other side is ready for a more relaxed tone by how they sign off their e-mail or reply to you.
-Follow their lead and you will never go wrong!

-How you address your contacts will set the tone and level of formality, as well lend to the perception of your level of professionalism, attention to detail and communication skills.
+How you address your contacts will set the tone and level of formality.
+In addition, how you do so will lend to the perception of your level of professionalism, attention to detail, and communication skills.
 All of which can help to contribute to positive relationship building.